 - What is included in the surgery package?

 - Coordinating your travel

 - Hotel stay and hospital stay

-In the big picture, weight loss surgery in Mexico can be safe, affordable, and an excellent option for anyone who wants to save money and start losing weight.
-Mexico’s weight loss surgery industry is growing exponentially year after year for individuals who do not have proper healthcare coverage and are looking for an affordable price.
+In the big picture, weight loss surgery in Mexico can be safe, affordable, and a great option for anyone who wants to save money and start losing weight.
+Mexico’s weight loss surgery is growing exponentially year after year for individuals who don’t have healthcare insurance and are looking for an affordable price.